AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 VR all outputs of the implementation must be denoted as outputs in the Depends aspect
+      :Trace Unit: 6.1.5 VR all implementation's outputs must be outputs of the Depends aspect

 #.
 [Each input of the implementation of a subprogram body is denoted by an
    ``input`` of the Depends aspect of the subprogram.]

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 VR all inputs of the implementation must be denoted as inputs in the Depends aspect (maybe in more than one input-list)
+      :Trace Unit: 6.1.5 VR all implementation's inputs must be inputs of the Depends aspect (maybe in more than one input_list)

 .. centered:: **Examples**